Where is the Street Access Permit?

 2. The required insurance and bonding documentation shall be in the name of the contractor who is performing the work and designating the Town of Lynnfield as the insured.
 The insurance and bonding requirements for Street Access Permits can be found at: Insurance Requirements.

-3. A Street Access Permit application can be download from the following link: Street Access Permit Application.
+3. A Street Access Permit application can be downloaded from the bottom of this page.
 Please fill out the application by typewriting or printing legibly.
 A completed application and fee shall be submitted in person to the Department of Public Works.

 4. The Department of Public Works may request that building permit plans be submitted for a better understanding of what work the applicant is proposing to do.

 5. Payment for the Street Access Permit shall be submitted to the Department of Public Works at the time the application is submitted unless otherwise approved by the Director of Public Works.
 The cost of the permit is ten dollars.

 6. Work within the public way shall not proceed until the permit is approved and signed by the Town Engineer and the Director of Public Works.